This report is the third OECD review of Iceland’s environmental performance. It evaluates

-evaluates progress towards sustainable development and green growth, with a focus
+progress towards sustainable development and green growth, with a focus on the environmental

 “The combination of renewable energy and spectacular natural tourist attractions create opportunities for Iceland to play a pioneering role in the world’s transition to green growth,” said OECD Environment Director Simon Upton, presenting the report in Reykjavik.
 “Yet these assets must be well-managed and the conflicts fully addressed between these competing uses of land.”